tomsteele/burpstaticscan/README.md

 ```

 ## Installation
-Depends on the [burpbuddy](https://github.com/liftsecurity/burpbuddy) extenstion.
+Depends on the [burpbuddy](https://github.com/liftsecurity/burpbuddy) extension.
 Binary packages for most operating systems are available [here](https://github.com/tomsteele/burpstaticscan/releases/latest).
 There are no external dependencies, just extract and run with `./burpstaticscan`.

 ## Usage
 ```